phansch/philhansch.net/_posts/2012-12-26-ludum-dare-25-post-mortem.md

 I want to blame this on the topic for this Ludum Dare.
 I had a story in mind where the player controls an alien spaceship, shooting at humans.
 It turned out, that it was difficult to distinguish between aliens and humans.
 Therefore, I put in a lot of text that explains who you (the player) are.

-Maybe there are better way to do this, but a space shooter where you are the villian was probably a bad idea in the first place.
+Maybe there are better way to do this, but a space shooter where you are the villain was probably a bad idea in the first place.

 #### The overall gameplay and mechanics are lacking
 Admittedly, I am not a game designer - rather a programmer.
 But I should put some more effort into this area next time.